Olivier Faure: Early life

 Olivier Faure was born in 1968 to a Vietnamese nurse of Chinese origin and a French tax agent of Spanish origin.
 After spending his early childhood in Réunion, he grew up in Metropolitan France, where he pursued his studies.
-Faure attended the Pothier d'Orléans lycée and then the University of Orléans, where he graduated with a Master of Advanced Studies (MAS) in economic law, and the Paris 1 Panthéon-Sorbonne University, where he graduated with a MAS in political science.
+Faure attended the Lycée Pothier in Orléans and then the University of Orléans, where he graduated with a Master of Advanced Studies (MAS) in economic law, and the Paris 1 Panthéon-Sorbonne University, where he graduated with a MAS in political science.

 Political career

 Faure joined the Socialist Party (PS) at the age of 16 and also became an activist for the National Union of Students of France (UNEF).
 It was as a member of the PS that he met Benoît Hamon, with whom he shared an apartment for a time.
 In 1991, at the age of 23, Faure became the secretary-general of the Young Rocardiens, a group supporting Prime Minister Michel Rocard.

 From 1991 to 1993, Faure worked with Gérard Gouzes, the president of the commission of law in the National Assembly.
 From 1993 to 1997, Faure served as the chief executive of a business with 150 employees.
 Faure then served as an advisor to Martine Aubry in the Ministry of Labour, Employment and Vocational Training from 1997 to 2000 and assistant cabinet director to Socialist First Secretary François Hollande from 2000 to 2007.
 At the beginning of 2007, he published a comic book titled Ségo, François, papa et moi about the inner workings of Ségolène Royal's campaign to become the PS candidate in the 2007 French presidential election.

 Faure ran to represent Seine-et-Marne's 8th constituency in the National Assembly in the 2007 French legislative elections but lost to Chantal Brunel of the Union for a Popular Movement (UMP).
 In October 2007, Faure joined the leader of the Socialist group in the National Assembly, Jean-Marc Ayrault, to become the formation's secretary-general.